 Contractor Payments

-Payments to contractors are subject to payroll tax, unless an exemption is met.
-There are specific criteria a contractor arrangement must meet to be exempt from payroll tax.
+Payments made to contractors may be subject to payroll tax, unless an exemption is met.
+It is important to understand what specific criteria must be met in order for a contractor arrangement to be exempt from payroll tax.

 Registration, Lodgement and Payment Obligations